 How to Connect Your Ecobee to Wi-Fi

-Now that we’ve reviewed all of the potential causes behind an ecobee product’s Wi-Fi problems, we can go ahead and discuss possible solutions.
+Now that we’ve reviewed the potential causes behind an ecobee product’s Wi-Fi problems let’s discuss possible solutions.

 Change Your Router’s Broadcast Network Settings

-Not sure what your router’s IP address is?
-There are several ways to find it.
-You can open the Command Prompt on your Windows computer, type “ipconfig,” and press the ‘enter’ key to see your router’s IP (it’s displayed next to Default Gateway).
+Open the Command Prompt on your Windows computer, type “ipconfig,” and press the Enter key to see your router’s IP address.

 Change Your Router’s Encryption Settings

 You should be able to access your encryption settings via the same router wireless settings menu.
-If your settings are set to TKIP, go ahead and change it to WPA/WPA2-AES.
-This should be as simple as choosing the right option from a drop-down menu or selection of buttons.
+If your settings are set to TKIP, change it to WPA/WPA2-AES.

 Move Your Router

-If your Wi-Fi signal strength is low, you might want to relocate your router.
-Furniture, walls, and distances greater than 150ft (45.72m) can cause Wi-Fi signals to fail.
+If your Wi-Fi signal strength is low, relocate your router.
+Distances greater than 150ft (45.72m) can cause Wi-Fi signals to fail.